kaidelventhal/AutoQuery/README.md

 ## Project Description

 AutoQuery AI is an intelligent vehicle recommendation and query assistant deployed on Google Cloud.
 It helps users find vehicle information by asking questions in natural language.
-Leveraging Google Vertex AI's language models and LangChain for orchestration, AutoQuery AI translates user requests into SQL queries executed against a vehicle dataset stored in Google Cloud Storage.
+Leveraging Google Vertex AI's language models and LangChain for orchestration, AutoQuery AI translates user requests Agenticaly into SQL queries executed against a vehicle dataset stored in Google Cloud Storage.

 ## How It Works